Dental Medicine (D.M.D., D.D.S.)

 Most dental schools require that applicants take the Dental Admission Test (DAT).
 The DAT is administered by computer at Prometric Testing Centers and students can register for the DAT through the American Dental Association’s (ADA) website.
 The test is usually taken Spring semester, junior year and covers four areas of study: 1) a survey of natural sciences (biology, general chemistry, and organic chemistry); 2) reading comprehension; 3) quantitative ability; and 4) perceptual ability.
 Note that physics is not covered on the DAT.
 In the future, a section may be added to assess critical thinking skills.

 Students can prepare for the DAT in a variety of ways, including taking a test preparatory course or by purchasing study materials individually.
 Students can be successful using either strategy, so you should weigh your personal needs when deciding on an approach.
-Visit our DAT page for more information.
+Visit the DAT page for more information.

 The Application Process